digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/widgets/custom-component.md

 This field is used to add a React code for your custom component.
 The packages for the custom component can be imported from [Skypack](https://www.skypack.dev/) or [esm](https://esm.sh/).
 For example, to import **React** package into the custom component it can be imported as `import React from 'https://cdn.skypack.dev/react'`.

-ToolJet provides 3 props to interact with the app:
+JumpStart provides 3 props to interact with the app:
-- **data** is a shared object between a custom component and the ToolJet app.
+- **data** is a shared object between a custom component and the JumpStart app.
 - **updateData** is a function that accepts a single object used to update the data passed to the custom component.
 - **runQuery** is a function that accepts a query name as a string used to run the query from the custom component.